avinashrao31/FileDirectoryApp/README.md

 You can navigate through folders, list folder contents, create new files and folders, append text to files, and calculate the total byte size of the directory.

 Methods
-ls - List files and folders in the current directory cd <folderName> - change the directory cd .. - go up to the parent directory mkdir <folderName> - create a new subfolder
+ls - List files and folders in the current directory \n cd <folderName> - change the directory cd .. - go up to the parent directory mkdir <folderName> - create a new subfolder